 What is cloud enablement?
 It’s a term that gets thrown around a lot in tech circles.
-But if you’re not already taking advantage of it, it seems sort of vague and mysterious.
+But it seems vague and mysterious if you’re not already taking advantage of it.

-You already know what cloud computing is.
-You most likely use it personally, if not professionally.
-And enablement seems clear enough on its own, but what is really involved when someone offers you cloud enablement services?
+If you already know what cloud computing is, you most likely use it personally, if not professionally.
+And enablement seems clear enough on its own, but what happens when someone offers you cloud enablement services?

 The Benefits of Cloud Computing

 Cloud computing refers to the practice of moving data and applications online.
-Instead of storing your information on servers in your office, you store and access them using the internet, which comes with an array of benefits.
-Here are some of the most important benefits of cloud:
+Instead of storing your information on servers in your office, you store and access them using the internet, which has many benefits.
+Here are some of the most important benefits of the cloud:

 Cost Savings